oplS17projects/Rack-Man/README.md

 We plan on creating a website that holds all the names and scores of each person that plays the game.
 This information will be stored in a database on a web server.
 It will be displayed in a way that allows players the ability to view the high score on that specific day as well as all time high score.

-We will also be adding sound to our game by using a given library.
+We will also use external sources for the audio that will be implemented into the game

 ### Deliverable and Demonstration